giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 ```

 ### Step 6: Calculate raw beta and M values and plot the densities of mean methylation values, dividing the samples in DS and WT.
-Let's divide the samples in Wild Type (WT) and with Down Sydrome (DS), thus according to the field Group, first in the SampleSheet file then in the MSet.raw file.
+Let's divide the samples in Wild Type (WT) and with Down Syndrome (DS), thus according to the field Group, first in the SampleSheet file then in the MSet.raw file.
 ```
 wt <- SampleSheet[SampleSheet$Group=="WT", "Basename"]
 ds <- SampleSheet[SampleSheet$Group=="DS", "Basename"]